 Propagation

 Neon pothos is one of the easiest plants to propagate.
 Take a cutting just below a node (the small brown bump on the stem where a leaf attaches), remove the bottom leaf or two to expose the node, and place it in water.
+If you want the full step-by-step method, our guide on how to propagate pothos covers both water and soil rooting.
 Roots usually appear within two to four weeks.

 Once the roots are an inch or two long, pot the cutting into soil.
 Keep the soil consistently moist for the first week or two while it adjusts to growing in a solid medium rather than water.